Lake Quannapowitt

 Lake Quannapowitt is a lake in Wakefield, Massachusetts.
 It is one of two large lakes in Wakefield, the other being the man-made Crystal Lake.
-The lake is named for Quonopohit, the Naumkeag Native American who signed a deed to the town that would become Wakefield in 1686.
-Given its easily accessible location off Route 128 in Middlesex County, Lake Quannapowitt is a popular setting for walkers, joggers, bikers, and in-line skaters.
-It is the site of many organized races from 5Ks to ultramarathons.
-Since 1992, Friends of Lake Quannapowitt (FOLQ) has operated as an organization working to fulfill its goal of promoting public awareness and providing long-term protection and enhancement of Lake Quannapowitt and its environs.
-Large amounts of tar were found in the lake some years ago.
+The lake is named after Quonopohit, the Naumkeag Native American man who signed a deed to the town that would become Wakefield in 1686.
+The lake is located off Route 128 in Middlesex County.
+In 1991, the Friends of Lake Quannapowitt (FOLQ) was founded, which is a non-profit organization intended to protect and bring public awareness to the lake, as well as its nearby public areas.
+Large amounts of tar were found in the lake in 1999, a by-product of gas manufacturing from coal.
 The lake is emptied by the Saugus River.

-Lake Quannapowitt (KWAN-ah-POW-it / KWAN-ə-POW-it), which was originally known as Reading Pond, has numerous nicknames today.
-Some area natives refer to the lake as "Lake Quannapolluted" due to their view of the state of health of the lake, but the Massachusetts Department of Environmental Protection handled only one isolated open case of contamination from the electric company that was remediated in 2008.
-The two former beaches remain closed to swimming, due to arsenic which was introduced into the lake in the early 1960s to handle aquatic weeds.
+As of 2016, two former beaches remain closed to swimming, due to the presence of arsenic, which was introduced into the lake in the early 1960s to handle aquatic weeds.
+Swimming in the lake is still discouraged as of April 2024, especially during algae blooms in the summer months.

+The lake has active populations of warm-water species of fish.

 The town common of Wakefield abuts the southeastern shore of the lake.
-A well-known scene in the town is of its iconic bandstand on the town common, with Lake Quannapowitt in the background.

-The lake has active populations of warm-water species of fish.
+Located nearby the lake shore within the common is a gazebo locally called "the Bandstand."